 Step #4: Reattach with Gutter Screws

 Some removals will be permanent–you may no longer need the components your removing.
 Others will be temporary, and you will need to reattach some pieces later.

 If you have a pop riveter, you can simply line up the old holes in components and install a new rivet in them.
-Most people don’t have riveters, though, and installing another rivet may only create a situation where it might need to be tediously removed again.
+Most people don’t have riveters, though.
+Also, installing another rivet may only create a situation where it might need to be removed again.

 That’s why I like to reattach pieces with gutter screws.

-The screws come in a variety of colors (white and brown being the most common), and they’re short enough that they won’t create obstructions in gutters and downspouts.
+The screws come in a variety of colors (white and brown being the most common).
+Importantly, they’re short enough that they won’t create obstructions in gutters and downspouts.

 To install them, simply line up the old holes in the components.
-Clamp the components together with one hand, and insert the tip of a gutter screw through the holes with the other hand.
+Clamp the components together with one hand.
+Insert the tip of a gutter screw through the holes with the other hand.

 Make sure you can feel the components drawing together.
 The threads of the fastener will cut channels in the thin metal walls, locking them together pretty firmly.

-If you can’t get old holes to line up, new ones can be drilled with the same drill bit you used to cut the rivet.
-Or, in some cases, simple pressure is enough to turn the gutter screw through the metal of the components even without a pre-drilled hole in place.
+If you can’t get old holes to line up, drill new ones with the same drill bit you used to cut the rivet.
+In some cases, simple pressure is enough to turn the gutter screw through the metal of the components even without a pre-drilled hole in place.